MayankGoel28/GriceanMaxmemes/Report.md

 ### Approach 2

-We have used GPT-2 by openai for initializing the new neural network.
-We now use our dataset for IIIT confessions to make the GPT-2 model adapt to our dataset.
-We then follow the same approach as above.
+We used a pre-trained language model by OpenAI, specifically the GPT-2 model for a transfer learning approach on our finetuned dataset for better adaptability and accurate word embeddings.
+Following this procedure, we can proceed with the previously mentioned LTSM approach.

 ## Website